statengeneraal/laws-markdown/verdrag/european/agreement/concerning/the/work/of/crews/of/vehicles/engaged/in/etc/BWBV0004455/README.md

 3. After the control device has been checked on installation, an installation plaque shall be affixed to the vehicle beside the device or in the device itself and in such a way as to be. clearly visible.
 After every inspection by an approved fitter or workshop requiring a change in the setting of the installation itself, a new plaque must be affixed in place of the previous one.The plaque must show at least the following details:

-name, adress or trade name of the approved fitter or workshop,
+name, address or trade name of the approved fitter or workshop,

 characteristic coefficient of the vehicle, in the form ‘w = ... rev/km’ or ‘w = ... imp/km’,